 The Oxford dictionary defines intuition as, based on what one feels to be true even without conscious reasoning; instinctive (1).

-You eat when you’re hungry, you eat what you fancy, and you don’t feel guilty (2).
+You eat when you’re hungry, you eat what you fancy, and you don’t feel guilty (3).

-Intuitive eating allows us to think about our relationship with food, have you ever stopped to think about your relationship with food?
+Intuitive eating allows us to think about our own relationship with food.

 Ask yourself these three questions